 Doing a charity challenge is a great way to raise money for your favourite animals AND to really push back your comfort zone.

 The key is to pick on an activity which will inspire you to get fit & do the training you may need to do in order to take up the challenge.
 Charity runs vary in length.
-There's the full 26 mile race such as the London Marathon, the BUPA North Run &BUPA South Run which are shorter, and also many local opportunities to run or walk miles for your chosen charity.
+There's the full 26 mile race such as the London Marathon (2 October 2022), and lots of Great Runs, which are shorter, and also many local opportunities to run or walk miles for your chosen charity.

 Charity Challenges for the World Land Trust - and help save wildlife habitat

 The Marine Conservation Society. has lots of different challenges including kayaking, a Kiltwalk, challenges in the Lake District, Peak District and Yorkshire Dales, London and the Isle of Wight.

 Challenge yourself for the Orangutan Foundation and help orangutans - run, walk, swim, cycle or swing!

 Go on a volunteer holiday - Responsible Travel list lots all over the world, from elephant conservation to rainforest conservation.